oracle-livelabs/security/accessgovernance-admin/access-review/access-review.md

 10. Click Create.

-## Task 3: Login Oracle Access Governance as Access Governance Administrator (Pamela Green) to approve Access Requests
+## Task 3: Login Oracle Access Governance as Access Governance Administrator to approve Access Requests

 1. Log in to Oracle Access Governance as an employee user - Pamela Green with the username and password mentioned below.